NeerajChandratre/nrj_drone/README.md

 # Progress so far
-I was able to run the simulation by spawning it in PX4 autopilot Gazebo Harmonic but I wasn't able to give the drone commands (maybe my publisher has issues.)
-But apart from it, I just wanted to spawn another drone and then use some algorithm to avoid collision.
+I am able to run the simulation by spawning drone in PX4 autopilot Gazebo Harmonic and I am able to give commands to drone.
+I am using Multi drone spawning feature of PX4 autopilot.
+Further work is pending like working on collision avoidance of two drones.